Devilla/docs/ens-improvement-proposals/ensip-5-text-records.md

 ### Abstract

-This ENSIP defines a resolver profile for ENS that permits the lookup of arbitrary key-value text data.
-This allows ENS name holders to associate e-mail addresses, URLs and other informational data with a ENS name.
+This PNSIP defines a resolver profile for PNS that permits the lookup of arbitrary key-value text data.
+This allows PNS name holders to associate e-mail addresses, URLs and other informational data with a PNS name.

 ### Motivation

 There is often a desire for human-readable metadata to be associated with otherwise machine-driven data; used for debugging, maintenance, reporting and general information.

-In this ENSIP we define a simple resolver profile for ENS that permits ENS names to associate arbitrary key-value text.
+In this PNSIP we define a simple resolver profile for PNS that permits PNS names to associate arbitrary key-value text.

 ### Specification